crypto-zero/cli/README.md

-# Go CLI
+# CLI

-Go CLI is a fork of `codegangsta/cli`.
+CLI is a fork of `codegangsta/cli`.
 We use it to simplify flag parsing.

 ## Overview